SIC-POVMs and orders of real quadratic fields: Weyl--Heisenberg SICs

 \subsection{Weyl--Heisenberg SICs}

-Specifically, Weyl--Heisenberg line-SICs will be defined as the orbit of a single line under the action of the Weyl-Heisenberg group, a finite subgroup of the group of $d \times d$ unitary matrices.
+Specifically, a Weyl--Heisenberg line-SIC will be defined as the orbit of a single line under the action of the Weyl--Heisenberg group, a finite subgroup of the group of $d \times d$ unitary matrices.

-\begin{defn} The \textit{Weyl--Heisenberg group} is $\H(d) = \{\xi^r X^{p}Z^{q} : p,q,r \in \Z\}$, where $\xi = -e^{\frac{\pi i}{d}}$, $\zeta = \xi^2 = e^{\frac{2\pi i}{d}}$, and
+\begin{defn} The \textit{Weyl--Heisenberg group} is $\H(d) = \{\xi_d^r X^{p}Z^{q} : p,q,r \in \Z\}$, where $\xi_d= -e^{\frac{\pi i}{d}}$, $\zeta_d = \xi_d^2 = e^{\frac{2\pi i}{d}}$, and